 14. Trains aren’t really a thing

 Sure, you have some unreliable trains in Auckland and a few other lines here and there.
-But trains aren’t a mode of transport used to get around the country.
+But trains aren’t a mode of transport in New Zealand used to get around the country.
 You’re better off jumping in a car or van (as mentioned in tip 3) to explore the country.
 Or, buses will be your best friend.

 The main bus company is Intercity and they have loads of routes all over the country.
 They are a pretty cheap and easy way to get between cities.